-Democratic Sen. Raphael Warnock defeats Republican Herschel Walker in Georgia runoff - NewsBreak
+Democratic Sen. Raphael Warnock Defeats Republican Herschel Walker in Georgia Runoff - NewsBreak

 Christian Walker sent a series of celebratory tweets that recalled the candidate’s alleged history of mistreatment of his family

-Georgia Lt.
-Gov. Geoff Duncan blames Trump for Herschel Walker loss in runoff
+Georgia Senate race: Republican lieutenant governor says he did not vote for Herschel Walker

-Georgia Lt.
-Gov. Geoff Duncan is putting all the blame over Tuesday's bruising defeat in the state's Senate runoff race between Herschel Walker and Sen. Raphael Warnock on former President Donald Trump.
+Georgia's Republican Lt.
+Gov. Geoff Duncan said Wednesday that he could not vote for either Herschel Walker or Sen. Raphael Warnock in the runoff election.

-Herschel Walker concedes after bitter Georgia runoff: 'I'm not going to make any excuses'

 Trump's no-win situation in Georgia Senate runoff